Check out these easy hikes in Banff that are family-friendly, as we know many are not up for death-defying mountain summits in the Canadian Rockies.

 Advice on Hiking in Banff

-- If this is your first time hiking in the Rockies.
-Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
-If you want to learn more about what to wear hiking, we have a great post.
+- If this is your first time hiking in the Rockies, pick an adequate hike for your fitness level, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
+We have a great post about what to wear hiking.

 - For longer hikes, set a turnaround time at the departure.
-Any time we set out for an objective, I determine a time we need to turn around to arrive at the parking lot or campsite by dark.
-I would recommend not hiking in the dark as it’s easy to get lost, and it’s not fun in bear country.
+Whenever we set out for an objective, we determine when to turn around to arrive at the parking lot or campsite by dark.
+I recommend not hiking in the dark as it’s easy to get lost, and it’s not fun in bear country.

 - Always carry bear spray if you plan to hike in the park.
 We carry ours in the neighborhood, and bears have been known to stroll through town and busy parking lots.
-When you’re on a trail, always practice wildlife awareness, and please give animals space.
+Always practice wildlife awareness when on a trail, and please give animals space.

 - Pets must be leashed at all times.

-- Regarding times, keep in mind your mountain fitness as it’s different from the gym.
-The low end of the times in this post is a constant fast pace uphill with little to no breaks and a brisk pace downhill.
+- Regarding times, remember your mountain fitness as it’s different from the gym.
+The low end of the times in this post is a constant fast-paced uphill with little to no breaks and a brisk pace downhill.
 Most hikers should plan for a middle-of-the-road time with the estimated duration.

 Plan Your Trip to the Canadian Rockies